 To see why force carriers need another dimension, let us consider the nature of a photon.
 A photon is the force carrier of the electromagnetic force.
 The force that binds protons and electrons to form atoms.
-A photon is, in fact, a "projection" of a particle that "lives" in the fourth dimension of space.
+We may think of a photon as a "projection" of a particle that "lives" in the fourth dimension of space.
 In order to reflect this fact, I shall call the electromagnetic force carrier: hyper-photon.
-The existence of another dimension explains the fact that photons have exactly the same speed for all observers in relative uniform motion.
+The existence of another dimension explains the fact that photons have exactly the same speed for all observers in relative uniform motion (one of the postulates of Einstein's theory of Special Relativity).
 This is because most massive objects such as rocks, bullets, rockets, etc. do not move in fourth spatial dimensions but only in the three dimensions we are familiar with.
-Thus, no massive particle can move with respect to the fourth dimension.
-This is because the Higgs field does not exist in the fourth dimension.
-The Higgs field only exists in three dimensions (x, y, and z).
-This means that hyper-photons cannot interact with the Higgs field simply because they "live" in a world where the Higgs field does exist.
+Thus, no massive particle or body can move with respect to the fourth dimension.
+The Higgs field does not exist in the fourth dimension.
+The Higgs field only exists in the three dimensional world (x, y, and z).
+This means that hyper-photons cannot interact with the Higgs field simply because they "live" in a "world" where the Higgs field does not exist.
 However, there are other particles that once "lived" in the fourth dimension.
-These particles are, for example, the intermediate-vector bosons, denoted by W+, W- and $Z^{o}$ .
-These particles are the weak nuclear force carriers (or bosons of the weak interaction).
-The masses of these particles are about 100 times the mass of the proton.
+These particles are, for example, the intermediate-vector bosons of the weak nuclear force.

 The Standard Model tell us that when the energy of the universe was much higher than it is today, these particles were massless.
 However, the Model does not tell us why this is so.
-The reason these particles did not have mass, when the energy of the universe was much higher than it is today, is because they "lived" in the fourth dimension of the universe: the w dimension.
+The reason these particles did not have mass, when the energy of the universe was much higher than it is today, is because, at that time, they "lived" in the fourth dimension of the universe: the w dimension.
 But, why do these particles have mass today?
 When the universe cooled down, below 250 GeV (corresponding to the symmetric phase), these heavy bosons were forced to leave the fourth dimension and moved into the three-dimensional world.
 Then they acquired mass by interacting with the Higgs field.
-The Higgs boson interacts with almost all elementary particles except with neutrinos, photons and gluons.
+The Higgs boson interacts with almost all elementary particles except with neutrinos, photons and gluons (as far as we know).
 Above the temperature corresponding to the symmetric phase, particles, such as electrons, become massless.

 Thus, the symmetry breaking mechanism is explained by the fact that a particle makes a transition from the realm of the fourth dimension to the realm of three dimensions.
 The cause of the transition is a temperature drop.
-This means that, when the temperature of the universe was low enough, the intermediate vector bosons, this is, the W+, W- and $Z^o$ particles, were not able to exist in the fourth dimension any longer and started a new "life" in the three-dimensional world where they acquired mass through interactions with the Higgs field. (see Fig. 2)
+This means that, when the temperature of the universe was low enough, the intermediate vector bosons, this is, the W+, W- and Z^o particles, were not able to remain in the fourth dimension any longer and were forced to migrate to the three-dimensional world where they acquired mass through interactions with the Higgs field. (see Fig. 2)